Putting Pants on Philip: Plot

 Piedmont Mumblethunder eagerly anticipates the arrival of his Scottish nephew, Philip, at a pier.
 Unfamiliar with Philip's appearance but armed with the knowledge that he becomes overwhelmed in the presence of women, Piedmont anxiously awaits his arrival.
 To his surprise, the misbehaving kilted man during a ship examination turns out to be Philip.
 Initially taken aback by Philip's effeminate appearance, Piedmont attempts to engage him in conversation and guides him through the town.

 However, Piedmont soon discovers that Philip is far from shy and, in fact, exhibits an unabashed fondness for women.
 His behavior leads to several embarrassing encounters, including inadvertently causing two women to faint by exposing himself while walking over a ventilator grate.
 Frustrated by Philip's conduct, Piedmont decides to intervene and takes him to a tailor to procure trousers, which Philip vehemently opposes.

 Unwilling to give up his pursuit of a young woman he encountered earlier, Philip leaves the tailor's shop.
 In an attempt to impress her, he removes his kilt to cover a mud puddle, only to be met with rejection when the woman effortlessly bypasses it.
 The situation further deteriorates when Piedmont, stepping on the discarded kilt, tumbles into a muddy pit.
-The film ends on a close-up of Oliver Hardy's face showing "a soon to be classic look of chagrin."
+The film ends on a close-up of Oliver Hardy's face showing what critic Janiss Garza describes as "a soon-to-be-classic look of chagrin."

 Production notes

 Although this was their first "official" film as a team, the iconic Stan and Ollie characters and costumes had yet to become a permanent fixture.
 Their first appearance as the now familiar "Stan and Ollie" characters was in The Second Hundred Years, also from 1927, which was directed by Fred Guiol and supervised by Leo McCarey, who suggested that the performers be teamed permanently.

 The film was partially shot at the historic Culver Hotel.

-The east side of the 9600 block of Culver Blvd is featured in a sequence where Mr. Mumblethunder (Hardy) is walking down the street, but wants Philip (Laurel) to stay behind him so that the townspeople don't realize Mumblethunder is associated with Philip.
-The sequence starts in front of 9608 Culver Blvd at the corner of Irving Place and the pair work their way westbound, passing the historic Meralta Theater at 9632 Culver Blvd before ending at the corner of Culver Blvd and Lafayette Place.
-This entire block was demolished in the 1980s and the Culver City Fire Department and Meralta Office Plaza occupies the site today.

 The film was released on December 3, 1927.

 The idea for the film was Stan Laurel's and was based on a story recounted by a friend while Laurel worked in music hall.